WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 16. On the **Ready to configure** page, select **Install**, and when the configuration is complete, select **Exit**.

-    > The synchronization of objects from your local Active Directory Domain Services (AD DS) and Azure Active Directory (Azure AD) begins.
+    > The synchronization of objects from your local AD DS and Azure AD begins.
 Wait approximately 5-10 minutes for this process to complete.

 17. On **LON-SVR1**, close the **Microsoft Edge** window.

-### Task 3: Verify the initial synchronization and manage the settings
+### Task 3: Verify the initial synchronization, and manage the settings

 1. Switch to **LON-CL1**.

    > Microsoft Edge should still be open with the Microsoft Azure portal.

-2. If necessary, under the **Manage** options list, select **Users** and then select **All users.**
+2. If necessary, under the **Manage** options list, select **Users**, and then select **All users.**

-   > Verify that you can see the user accounts from your local AD DS.
-You should be able to see all users from your local Contoso.com domain.
+   > Verify that the user accounts from your local AD DS are listed, as well as all users from your local Contoso.com domain.

 3. Switch to **LON-SVR1**.